-The Modbus protocol is a communication protocol that defines a hierarchic structure between a master and several slaves.

-Master-Slave-Communication

-There are no bus conflicts for the master is only able to communicate with one slave at a time.
+Overview The Modbus protocol is a communication protocol that defines a hierarchic structure between a master and several slaves.
+Master-Slave- Communication There are no bus conflicts for the master is only able to communicate with one slave at a time.
 After the master requested a message, it waits for an answer until an adjustable wait period has expired.
 During waiting is no other communication possible.

-Telegramstructure

-The request telegrams of the master and the respond telegrams of a slave has the same structure:

-S tart ID Slave Function Data Flow End ID address code control

-Broadcast with slave address = 0
+Telegram- structure The request telegrams of the master and the respond telegrams of a slave has the same structure: of a slave Start ID Slave address Function code Data Flow control End ID Broadcast with slave address = 0 message address 0 to all slav is set. es.
+For iden a certain slave or tifying a broadcast i t as broadcast.
+ASCII-, RTU- Modus Modbus supports two different transmission modes: ASCII mode: Every Byte is transferred in 2-character ASCII code.

-A request may be addressed to a certain slave or send as broadcast message to all slaves.
-For identifying a broadcast message, the slave address 0 is set.

-Only write commands may be sent as broadcast.

-ASCII-, RTU-Modus

-Modbus supports two different transmission modes:

-- ASCII mode: Every Byte is transferred in 2-character ASCII code.
 A start and an end ID mark the data.
-This enables high control at the transmission but needs time. - RTU mode: Every Byte is transferred as character.
+This enables high control at the transmission but needs time.
+RTU mode: Every Byte is transferred as character.
 Thus enables a higher data throughput than the ASCII mode.
 Instead of start and end ID, RTU uses a time watcher.
 The mode selection is at parameterization.

-Modbus at the CP 240 from VIPA
+Modbus at the

-The CP 240 Modbus supports several operating modes that are described in the following:
+CP 240 from VIPAThe CP 240 Modbus supports several operating modes that are described

-Modbus Master
+in the following:

-In Modbus Master operation you control the communication via your PLC user application.
+- Modbus Master In Modbus Master operation you control the communication via your PLC user application.
 For this the SEND and RECEIVE handling blocks are required.
-By using a blockage you here have the option to transfer up to 250Byte user data.

-Modbus Slave Short

-In Modbus Slave Short operation the CP 240 occupies each 16Byte for inand output data at arbitrary area in the CPU.
+By using a blockage you here have the option to transfer up to 250Byte user data. - Modbus Slave Short In Modbus Slave Short operation the CP 240 occupies each 16Byte for inand output data at arbitrary area in the CPU.
 Via the address parameter you may define this area during the hardware configuration.
 A PLC program for the data provision is at the slave side not required.
-This operation mode is especially convenient for the fast transfer of small data amounts via Modbus.

-Modbus Slave Long

-For data that exceeds the length of 16Byte you should use the operation mode Modbus Slave Long.
+This operation mode is especially convenient for the fast transfer of small data amounts via Modbus. - Modbus Slave Long For data that exceeds the length of 16Byte you should use the operation mode Modbus Slave Long.
 Here the master transfers at data reception via RECEIVE the area to the CPU where a change has happened.
 The date transfer happens following this principle: